nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 If the command is of a valid format, a new `ArchiveCommand` will be created.

 <div markdown="span" class="alert alert-info">:information_source:
-**Note:** When the user provides invalid arguments, such as `archive c 1`, `OpenCommandParser` will raise an error and display the proper command format for the user.
+**Note:** When the user provides invalid arguments, such as `archive c 1`, `ArchiveCommandParser` will raise an error and display the proper command format for the user.
 </div>

 Upon invoking `ArchiveCommand#execute()`, the class will extract the `Case` to be archived as specified by the `Index` provided.